zhangou888/OZweb/content/blog/2022-03-01-the-evolution-story-of-my-website/index.markdown

 </div>

-The template looks nice and professional, with many intriguing features.
+The template looks much nicer and more professional, with many intriguing features.
 Without any hesitation, I decided to switch my website to this theme.
-However, complicated feature means troubles.
-Throughout the theme-switch process, I encountered hundreds of obstacles which lead to countless upsets and frustrations.
+However, complicated feature means obstacles.
+Throughout the theme-switch process, I encountered hundreds of issues and bugs which lead to countless upsets and frustrations.

-To make it work, I had to rely on online searching and asking questions on [Stack Overflow](https://stackoverflow.com/) to solve/break every **brick wall** I bumped into. it's an unpleasant experience with `99%` of frustrations and `1%` of excitement.
+To make it work, I had to rely on online searching and asking questions on [Stack Overflow](https://stackoverflow.com/) to solve/break **every brick wall** I bumped into. it's an unpleasant experience with `99%` of frustrations and `1%` of excitement.
 Finally, I made it worked.
 The website looks nice.
 You can find how fancy it is by checking the picture below or visiting my [old site](https://ouzhang.rbind.io/).

 <div class="figure" style="text-align: center">